 The purpose of the Network is also to focus more prominently on the potential of the cooperation between EU cities and local governments in developing countries.

-The members of the Network are the shortlisted cities from the first EU Cities for Fair and Ethical Trade Award.
+The members of the Network are the shortlisted cities from the first and second EU Cities for Fair and Ethical Trade Award, as well as other applicants who win a Special Mention.
 Through each Award edition, the Network will expand by the newly shortlisted cities.

 The Network meets in person once or twice a year and also holds some online meetings.
 Network meetings take place in the members cities on a rotating basis in order to spread the meetings across as many shortlisted cities as possible.
 This helps Network members to learn from each other through practical exchanges “on the ground.”